MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

     azd pipeline config
     ```

-   This command also creates a private GitHub repository and pushes code to the new repo.
+   This command, optionally creates a GitHub repository and pushes code to the new repo.

    > [!NOTE]
    > By default, `azd pipeline config` uses [OpenID Connect (OIDC)](../github/connect-from-azure.md#use-the-azure-login-action-with-openid-connect), called **federated** credentials.
 If you'd rather not use OIDC, run `azd pipeline config --auth-type client-credentials`.